 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in the Before working inside your system. - 3.
-If required, remove the air shroud.
+Follow the procedure listed in the Before working inside your system.

-- 1. Lift the blue release levers to unlock the cooling fan cage assembly from the system. - 2.
-Hold the release levers, and lift the cooling fan cage assembly away from the system.
+- 1. Rotate the cooling fan cage handle to unlock the cage assembly from the system. - 2.
+Hold the handle, and lift the cooling fan cage assembly away from the system.